helm/helm/docs/quickstart.md

 $ kubectl config current-context my-cluster
 ```

+### Understand your Security Context

+As with all powerful tools, ensure you are installing it correctly for your scenario.

+If you're using Helm on a cluster that you completely control, like minikube or a cluster on a private network in which sharing is not a concern, the default installation -- which applies no security configuration -- is fine, and it's definitely the easiest.
+To install Helm without additional security steps, [install Helm](#Install-Helm) and then [initialize Helm](#initialize-helm-and-install-tiller).

+However, if your cluster is exposed to a larger network or if you share your cluster with others -- production clusters fall into this category -- you must take extra steps to secure your installation to prevent careless or malicious actors from damaging the cluster or its data.
+To apply configurations that secure Helm for use in production environments and other multitenant scenarios, see [Securing a Helm installation](securing_installation.md)

 If your cluster has Role-Based Access Control (RBAC) enabled, you may want
 to [configure a service account and rules](service_account.md) before proceeding.